 In this entry I will try to describe how to create lightcurve of single object using C-Munipack free software pack available here.
 Before you start playing with photometry I would like to encourage you to read AAVSO CCD photometry guide.
-This is not required to operate with C-Munipack, however this is required if you would like to know, how all these things work and how to get most reliable results.
+AAVSO guide does not contain any C-Munipack related information, but describes how CCD photometry works in general.

 At this moment I assume you already have: